manish045/SearchCity/README.md

 Minimum Requirement:-
-  a) Xcode Version 13.2.1 or above
+  1) Xcode Version 13.2.1 or above
-  b) Minimum iOS version 13.0
+  2) Minimum iOS version 13.0

 To Run project:-
 1) Clone the repository